-Ada Yonath, who overcame a childhood of personal and financial obstacles, succeeded where others before her have failed and solved the structure of the cell's protein factory – an achievement that won her the Nobel Prize in Chemistry
+Ada Yonath, who overcame a childhood fraught with personal and financial obstacles, succeeded where others before her failed, solving the structure of the cell's protein factory – an achievement recognized by the Nobel Prize in Chemistry

-Proteins are the most essential building blocks for the essential processes of life.
-We would not be able to breath, eat or fight infection without hemoglobin, digestion enzymes or antibodies – all of which are proteins.
-Tiny protein machines perform all life processes in the cell, from DNA duplication to waste removal, while other proteins provide structure to the cell.
+Proteins are the most essential building blocks for life.
+We would not be able to breath, eat, or fight infection without hemoglobin, digestion enzymes, or antibodies – all of which are proteins.
+Tiny protein machines perform all life processes in the cell, from DNA duplication to waste removal, while other proteins form the cell’s structure.

-If proteins are so important, it is obvious that the "factory" that makes them in cells is one of the pivotal processes of life.
-This factory, the ribosome, is a huge complex that is in itself composed of proteins, as well as RNA.
+And because proteins are so important, clearly the “factory” that produces them in the cell is one of the pivotal stages of life.
+This factory, the ribosome, is a huge complex in itself composed of proteins and RNA.
 Its 3D structure is extremely important, since if disturbed, the entire cell shuts down.
-If, for instance, we wish to develop an antibiotic drug that inactivates the bacterial ribosome, we need to know exactly how it is constructed, and how we can bind it and block its activity.
+If, for instance, we aim to develop an antibiotic drug that inactivates the bacterial ribosome, we need to know exactly how it is constructed, and how we can bind it to block its activity.

 However, deciphering the 3D structure of such a large and complex, yet fragile and delicate, molecule is an incredibly complicated task.
 In fact, it is so complicated that many scientists deemed it impossible.

-Ada Yonath (born Lifshitz) was born in 1939 in Jerusalem to a family of little means, sharing a cramped apartment with a few other families.
-Her father, which suffered from deteriorating health for many years, passed away when she was only 11 years old, so she began working in order to help support the family.
-She worked in cleaning, babysitting and in teaching private lessons.
-From a very young age she was a curious girl and attempted to understand the world around her by measuring things and performing experiments, among other things.
+Ada Yonath (née Lifshitz) was born in 1939 in Jerusalem to a family of few financial means, sharing a cramped apartment with a several other families.
+Her father, whose health had deteriorated for many years, passed away when she was only 11 years old, and she began to work in order to help support the family – cleaning, babysitting, and teaching private lessons.
+From a very young age, her remarkable curiosity drove her to try to understand the world around her, in part, by measuring things and performing experiments.

-Despite the difficult financial situation, the family put education first, and Yonath was sent to prestigious and expensive schools.
-Following the father's death, the family moved to Tel-Aviv, where Yonath acquired her high school diploma.
-Following a military service in the Medical Corps, Yonath turned to the Hebrew University, where she acquired her B.Sc. in Chemistry and M.Sc. in Biochemistry and Biophysics.
+Despite their financial circumstances, the family put education first, and Ada was sent to prestigious and expensive schools.
+After her father's death, the family moved to Tel-Aviv, where she graduated with a high school diploma.
+Following a military service in the Medical Corps, she studied at the Hebrew University, where she acquired her BSc in chemistry and MSc in biochemistry and biophysics.

-During her PhD studies at the Weizmann Institute of Science, Yonath has begun examining the structure of the protein collagen, and during her post-doctoral training in the US, she expanded her studies to other proteins.
-In 1970, she was recruited to the chemistry department at the Weizmann Institute, where she established the laboratory for crystallography of biological materials, which was the only of its kind in Israel at the time.
-She led her research from a tiny office, which was no more than a bathroom, with its sink transformed into a desk and its toilet into a chair.
+During her PhD studies at the Weizmann Institute of Science, Yonath began investigating the structure of the protein collagen, and during her postdoctoral training in the US, expanded her studies to other proteins.
+In 1970, she joined the Weizmann Institute’s Department of Chemistry, where she established the country’s first laboratory for crystallography of biological materials and led her research from a tiny office, which was no more than a bathroom, with its sink transformed into a desk and its toilet – into a chair.

-Crystallization has long been nearly the sole method for accurately solving the 3D structure of biological molecules.
+Crystallization has long been the gold standard for accurately solving the 3D structure of biological molecules.
 In this method, the molecules are turned into a crystal, i.e., a material comprised of identical repetitive units.
-When you illuminate the crystal with strong X-rays, its structure can be deciphered from the scattered rays.
-The crystal structure can be utilized to learn a lot about the structure of the units that comprise it.
+When a crystal is illuminated with strong X-rays, its structure can be deciphered from the scattered rays.
+The crystal structure sheds light on the structure of the units that comprise it.

-One of the pioneers in this field was the British researcher Dorothy Hodgkin, who solved the structure of a number of important proteins, and even won the Nobel Prize in Chemistry for solving the structure of insulin.
+One of the pioneers in this field was the British researcher Dorothy Hodgkin, who solved the structure of a number of important proteins, and received the Nobel Prize in Chemistry for solving the structure of insulin.
 Another British researcher, Rosalind Franklin, used that very same technique to solve the structure of DNA.
 In those days, crystallography was limited to very specific types of molecules, relatively small ones that can easily be crystallized.
-The ribosome, as opposed to such molecules, is composed of dozens of different proteins and RNA sequences, and has a very unstable structure that tends to fall apart and lose its function in response to slight changes in the environment.
-Crystallizing the ribosome was very much considered to be an impossible task.
+In contrast, the ribosome is composed of dozens of different proteins and RNA sequences, and has a very unstable structure that tends to fall apart and lose its function in response to slight changes in the environment.
+Crystallizing the ribosome was considered an all but impossible task.

 Yonath stated in her biography on the Nobel Prize website that “when I described my plans to determine the ribosome structure many distinguished scientists responded with sarcasm and disbelief.
 Consequently I became the World's dreamer, the village fool, the so-called scientist, and the person driven by fantasies.”